In this article

 That time variance data is incredibly valuable over multiple projects.
 You start learning your real pace instead of your imagined pace.
 After a few deadlines, your estimates get dramatically better.

 And the progress bar?
 That’s pure dopamine architecture.
-Watching 50% turn to 75% feels good.
+Filling in 50% and watching it climb to 75% feels good.
 It’s designed to.

 When the Deadline Is Tomorrow